ARMmbed/mbed-os-experimental-ble-services/doc/adr/0002-define-initial-testing-infrastructure.md

 ### Code coverage

 To ensure tests submitted cover sufficciently the code submitted we propose to use the code coverage solution offered by the selected compiler (Clang).
-Services with less than 80% code coverage won't be accepted.

 ### Integration tests